-However, at a constant austempering time of 60 minutes, by increasing the austempering temperature to 300 °C and 400 °C the martensitic phases are removed and the microstructure becomes entirely bainitic ferrite.
+However, at a constant austempering time of 60 increasing the minutes. by austempering temperature to 300 °C and 400 °C the martensitic phases are removed and the microstructure becomes entirely bainitic ferrite.
 In addition to that, bainitic ferrite becomes thicker insofar as they are turned into the forms of planes (upper bainitic ferrite) at the austempering temperature of 400 °C.